-Row No. Description Hong Kong basis Basel III basis Deferred tax assets ("DTA") (net of associated deferred tax liabilities) 57,521 Explanation

-As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (December 2010), DTAs of the bank to be realized are to be deducted, whereas DTAs which relate to temporary differences may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
-In Hong Kong, an AI is required to deduct all DTAs in full, irrespective of their origin, from CET1 capital.
-Therefore, the amount to be deducted as reported in row 10 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 10 (i.e. the amount reported under the "Hong Kong basis") adjusted by reducing the amount of DTAs to be deducted which relate to temporary differences to the extent not in excess of the 10% threshold set for DTAs arising from temporary differences and the aggregate 15% threshold set for MSRs, DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities or other credit exposures to connected companies) under Basel III.
+Row No. Description Hong Kong basis Basel III basis Deferred tax assets ("DTA") (net of associated deferred tax liabilities) 752,117 10 Explanation As set out in paragraphs 69 and 87 of the Basel III text issued by the Bathe bank to be realized are to be deducted, whereas DTAs which relate limited recognition in CET1 capital (and hence be excluded from deduct threshold).
+In Hong Kong, an AI is required to deduct all DTAs in full capital.
+Therefore, the amount to be deducted as reported in row 10 r Basel III.
+The amount reported under the column "Basel III basis" in thi row 10 (i.e. the amount reported under the "Hong Kong basis") adjusted deducted which relate to temporary differences to the extent not in earising from temporary differences and the aggregate 15% threshold arising from temporary differences and significant investments in CET sector entities (excluding those that are loans, facilities or other credit et Basel III. e to temporary differ ion from CET1 capita , irrespective of their nay be greater than as box represents the ed by reducing the an excess of the 10% threset for mortgage se 1 capital instruments ences may be given I up to the specified r origin, from CET1 that required under amount reported in rount of DTAs to be eshold set for DTAs rvicing rights, DTAs is issued by financial